-Perinatal mental health problems are those which occur during pregnancy or in the first year following the birth of a child.
-Perinatal mental illness affects up to 20% of women, and covers a wide range of conditions.
-If left untreated, it can have significant and long lasting effects on the woman and her family.
+Perinatal mental health (PMH) problems are those which occur during pregnancy or in the first year following the birth of a child.
+Perinatal mental illness affects up to 27% of new and expectant mums and covers a wide range of conditions.

 If left untreated, mental health issues can have significant and long-lasting effects on the woman, the child, and the wider family.
 Specialist PMH services provide care and treatment for women with complex mental health needs and support the developing relationship between parent and baby.
 They also offer women with mental health needs advice for planning a pregnancy.

 The NHS Long Term Plan builds on the commitments outlined in the Five Year Forward View for Mental Health to transform specialist PMH services across England.
 We aim to ensure that by 2023/24, at least 66,000 women with moderate/complex to severe PMH difficulties can access care and support in the community.

 As part of the £2.3bn investment in mental health identified in the Long Term Plan, additional investment will support further service developments for perinatal mental health.
 Set out in detail in the Mental Health Implementation Plan, this includes:

 - Increasing the availability of specialist PMH community care for women who need ongoing support from 12 months after birth to 24 months

 - Improving access to evidence-based psychological therapies for women and their partners